-Enrollment is an easy, timeless process.
-States have taken two approaches to enrolling eligible patients in Health Homes.
-Health Home enrollment can be passive, where the state automatically assigns enrollees to Health Homes, or active, where potentially eligible individuals sign themselves up.
-Little Treasures’ Care Management Agency was created to make sure its individuals get the best care and services they need.
-Our Health Home Care Managers will help individuals and families complete the necessary paperwork and explain everything to them in detail.
+Enrollment is an easy and brief process.
+New York has two approaches to enrolling eligible patients in Health Homes.
+Health Home enrollment can be passive, where MCOs will automatically assign enrollees to Health Homes, or active, where potentially eligible individuals sign themselves up.
+Little Treasures’ Care Management Agency was created to make sure its enrollees get the best care and services they need.
+Our Health Home Care Managers will help individuals and families complete the necessary paperwork and will explain everything they need to know in detail.

-Each option presents challenges that need to be addressed as enrollment procedures are developed.
-Care Managers will support whichever method that ensures all eligible individuals to be aware of the Health Homes Program, while offering the flexibility for individuals to choose the care that best meets their needs.
+If each enrollment options present any challenges that need to be addressed as enrollment procedures are developed. , our Care Managers will support whichever method that ensures all eligible individuals are aware of the Health Home Program, while offering the flexibility for individuals to choose the care that best meets their needs.

-Enrollment in the Health Home Program is your choice.
+Enrollment in the Health Home Program is voluntary.
 You do not have to enroll in a Health Home Program, if you do not want to.
 Once you have decided to enroll, you may choose to dis-enroll at any time.

 How can a Health Home help me?